AndreBaltazar8/ablac/docs/programmable-builds.md

 `abla_owned_bytes_release`, and declares validity until release.
 This first handle implementation is limited to libc-backed targets; libc-free WASM fails with a target-capability diagnostic instead of importing an undeclared allocator.
-Typed class handles, callbacks, and actual panic containment remain.
+A callback lowers to a C function pointer plus an explicit context pointer.
+It is synchronously borrowed for the exported call, may be invoked directly by that function, and may not be stored, returned, captured, or passed on; export validation rejects those escape shapes.
+The manifest records the C calling convention, scalar signature, call lifetime, forbidden retention, and forbidden unwind.
+Typed class handles and actual panic containment remain.

 ## Direction